endjin/Endjin.RecommendedPractices.Bicep/modules/general/key-vault/README.md

 # Key Vault with optional diagnostics settings

+Deploys a key vault with optional diagnostics written to blob storage.

+## Description

-Deploys a key vault with optional diagnostics written to blob storage
+Deploys a key vault with optional diagnostics written to blob storage.

 ## Parameters